How to Care for Potted Plants

 Pink flowers and other plants potted in 3 planters

-Planters are perfect for adding color to a patio space outdoors.
+Pots and planters are perfect for adding color to a patio space outdoors.
 Or for bringing a natural feel indoors by adding greenery to an empty nook in your living room.
 But potted plants require more attention than those grown in the ground.
 So here’s a look at how to care for potted plants.

-Where Will You Place Your Planters?
+Where Will You Place Your Pots and Planters?

 Your first step in caring for plants is knowing where to place them.
 Plants have different light needs.
 And understanding those needs is critical for gardening success.